shrishty/Junk/DSA.md

 Find the time the tree will take to burn completely.

-And: Distance between the node x and the farthest node.
+Ans: Distance between the node x and the farthest node.